advancedresearch/advancedresearch.github.io/blog/2022-02-16-lets-abandon-the-cogito-and-use-type-theory-instead.md

-When Descartes thinks he can not doubt whether he thinks, he forgets to include the possibility that he might be thinking from one perspective, while from another perspective he might be non-thinking or his thinking is undetermined.
+When Descartes thinks he can not doubt whether he thinks, he forgets to include the possibility that he might be thinking from one perspective, while from another perspective he might be non-thinking, or his thinking is undetermined.
 Therefore, his "I am" is subjective.

 A quick explanation of what the existential quantifier means: